 Complex Family Planning

-|Interview Dates||Tuesday, July 14; Tuesday, August 4|
+|Interview Dates||Tuesday, July 27; Tuesday, August 3|

 |Length of Program||2 years|

-The Fellowship in Complex Family Planning is a fast-paced program that exposes fellows to all aspects of this specialty.
-Fellows spend time on research and clinical training at NewYork-Presbyterian/Columbia University Irving Medical Center.
+The Fellowship in Complex Family Planning at Columbia University Irving Medical Center is a fast-paced program that exposes fellows to all aspects of this subspecialty.
+Fellows spend time on research and clinical training at New York-Presbyterian/Columbia University Irving Medical Center.
 Trainees graduate with the skills needed to succeed as leaders in either an academic or community-based career.